zack37/fluent-assert/README.md

 ```

 #### #optional()
 Allows all type assertions (not including those mentioned above) to allow undefined values.
-The optional flag will be applied throughout the entire assertion chain, so you can still make an assertion without if the value is present
+The optional flag will be applied throughout the entire assertion chain, so you can still make an assertion without the value being present.
 ```js
 assert.optional().string(undefined).matches(/[A-Z]*/); // Safe
 ```